SpaceXpanse/rod-core-wallet/doc/xaya/mining.md

 The real block header's `nNonce` field can be chosen arbitrarily.
-We use these four bytes as the place where the Stratum miner will place the "extra nonce 1" and "extra nonce 2" when constructing the final "coinbase" (which is the real block header in Xaya).
+We use these four bytes as the place where the Stratum miner will place the "extra nonce 1" and "extra nonce 2" when constructing the final "coinbase" (which is the real block header in SpaceXpanse).
 We can use two bytes for each of them.

-Thus, the full server-side Stratum implementation for Xaya works like this:
+Thus, the full server-side Stratum implementation for SpaceXpanse works like this:

-- When a client requests work, the Stratum server sends the real Xaya block header except the `nNonce` field as "coinbase part 1", an empty string as "coinbase part 2" and an empty Merkle branch.  `nTime` and `nBits` is sent as usual; `nVersion` and the previous block header (which the client will use inside the fake block header) can be chosen e.g. as all zeros.
+- When a client requests work, the Stratum server sends the real SpaceXpanse block header except the `nNonce` field as "coinbase part 1", an empty string as "coinbase part 2" and an empty Merkle branch.  `nTime` and `nBits` is sent as usual; `nVersion` and the previous block header (which the client will use inside the fake block header) can be chosen e.g. as all zeros.

-- The client constructs what it believes to be the "coinbase", which in fact will be the completed Xaya block header.
+- The client constructs what it believes to be the "coinbase", which in fact will be the completed SpaceXpanse block header.
 It hashes it with SHA-256d and puts the hash into the "Merkle root" field of the fake block header (which it believes to be the actual block header), as required.

 - When the client has found a valid PoW for the fake block header, it submits the nonces for it back to the server.

-- The server can then use all the data to build the actual Xaya block, including the real block header with the client's extra nonces, and the PoW data based on the other fields and the client's nonce.
+- The server can then use all the data to build the actual SpaceXpanse block, including the real block header with the client's extra nonces, and the PoW data based on the other fields and the client's nonce.